charlesneimog/py4pd/README.md

 #### Using Python Modules

-The py4pd is builded to work with site-packages from `venv` (on Windows venv/Lib/site-packages), but it will work with conda too.
-For example, if my enviroment is installed in `C:/Users/Neimog/Git/py4pd/py4pd/`, you can sent a message `packages  C:/Users/Neimog/Git/py4pd/py4pd/Lib/site-packages` that you will be able to use all modules installed in the enviroment.
+The py4pd is built to work with site packages from `venv` (on Windows venv/Lib/site-packages), but it will work with conda too.
+For example, if my environment is installed in `C:/Users/Neimog/Git/py4pd/py4pd/`, you can send a message `packages  C:/Users/Neimog/Git/py4pd/py4pd/Lib/site-packages that you will be able to use all modules installed in the environment.

 #### Run

-You need to define functions in the `.py` file to use it in PureData.
+You need to define functions in the `.py` file to use PureData.
 For example, let's say that I want to build a Diamond Tonality from Harry Partch.
 Then I define the `otonal_diamond` function in the `partch.py` script inside the folder where my Pd Patch is saved.

 ``` Python
 def otonal_diamond(limit, diagonal, fundamental):